Al-Qaida in Yemen claims deadly Florida naval base shooting

 Katz also said that AQAO did not state “May Allah Protect Him” in regard to al-Rimi, as its releases usually do. “(This) adds yet more suggestion to him indeed being killed,” she tweeted.

-Al-Rimi was one of AQAP’s founders.
-He became the group’s leader after Nasser al-Wahishi was killed in a U.S. drone strike in 2015.
+Al-Rimi was one of AQAP’s founders and became the group’s leader after Nasser al-Wahishi was killed in a U.S. drone strike in 2015.

 Sign up for Daily Newsletters